 - I. Explore collaborations with the gaming industry to increase problem gambling awareness. - i.
 Provide social media copy and assets to gambling operators to include in their social media efforts. - ii.
 Develop gaming employee problem gambling awareness materials for use within Nevada gaming facilities. - II.
-Explore collaborations with the Nevada Resiliency Project to integrate the topic of gambling and problem gambling awareness and treatment options into materials and efforts. - III.
+Explore collaborations with the Nevada Resiliency Project to integrate the topic of gambling and problem gambling into materials and efforts. - III.
 Explore collaborations with Nevada sport franchises to promote positive sports betting and increase awareness of problem gambling help resources. - i.
 Seek sports personality to serve as problem gambling awareness spokesperson. - IV.
 Explore collaborations with financial service entities in Nevada, such as CPA association, to launch initiative to increase awareness of problem gambling including help resources. - V. Seek opportunities to revise State of Nevada requirements for alcohol awareness training to include information on problem gambling awareness training. - VI.
 Increase client finding outreach funding to all problem gambling treatment providers. - VII.
 Increase funding for community-based problem gambling prevention and awareness activities through a grant program focused on empowering existing public health promotion programs to integrate the topic of problem gambling into their existing efforts.

 - I. Utilize the Problem Gambling Integration Project to engage the broader behavioral health treatment and recovery community and educate them on the importance of attending to gambling and problem gambling behaviors among their clients. - II.
+Provide funding to SAPTA Certified agencies with a Gambling Endorsement and gambling treatment capability to provide services for persons with a gambling disorder primary diagnosis who do not quality for treatment support through any other state, federal, or private insurance program. - III.
 Expand therapeutic justice approach to persons with gambling related criminal offenses. - i.
-Outreach to local specialty courts to explore feasibility and appetite of applying a therapeutic justice approach to persons with gambling related criminal offenses. - Seek opportunities to present Clark County Gambling Court experience at specialty court conferences to encourage expansion into new districts.
+Outreach to local specialty courts to explore feasibility and appetite of applying a therapeutic justice approach to persons with gambling related criminal offenses. - ii.
+Seek opportunities to present Clark County Gambling Court experience at specialty court conferences to encourage expansion into new districts.

-- I. Continue to collaborate with the Board of Examiners to reduce barriers to obtaining a CPGC while maintaining a high degree of quality assurance. - II.
-Expand the number of CPGC Supervisors (CPGC-S) by actively outreaching to behavioral health professionals qualified to become CPGC-S. - III.
+- I. Continue to collaborate with the Board of Examiners to reduce barriers to obtaining a CPGC while maintaining a high degree of quality assurance - II.
+Expand the number of CPGC Supervisors (CPGC-S) by actively outreaching to behavioral health professionals qualified to become CPGC-S within a relatively short time period. - III.
 Encourage the expansion of CPGC-S by developing programs and methods to provide compensation for time spent supervising CPGC-Is. - IV.
-Increase the capability for behavioral health professionals to assist individuals with gambling problems by continuing to grow the Problem Gambling Integration Project by adding five new SAPTA certified agencies each year into the project. - V. Increase the capability of the broader behavioral health community to address gambling related harms by working with universities and colleges within Nevada to infuse the topic of gambling and problem gambling into their counseling and mental health curriculums; targeting pre-service students. - VI.
-Expand the network of CPGC-I placement sites by developing a workforce development grant program where sites may obtain funding for establishing DHHS approved CPGC-I training program sites.
+Increase the capability for addiction and other behavioral health professionals to assist individuals with gambling problems by continuing to grow the Problem Gambling Integration Project by adding five new SAPTA Certified agencies each year into the project. - V. Increase the capability of the broader behavioral health community to address gambling related harms by working with universities and colleges within Nevada to infuse the topic of gambling and problem gambling into their counseling and mental health curriculums. - VI.
+Expand the network of CPGC-I placement sites by developing a workforce development grant program where sites may obtain funding for establishing Department approved CPGC-I training programs.

 - 1. Develop initiatives to increase the use of data sharing between entities. - i.
 Develop reporting systems that present gambling and problem gambling related surveillance data into a consolidated report. - II.
-Add gambling behavior questions to the YRBS and BRFSS. - III.
+Add gambling behavior questions to the YRBS and BRFFS. - III.
 Collaborate with Nevada colleges and universities to develop and deploy a college student gambling behavior survey. - IV.
 Focus more research on Nevada's gambling industry and use that research to demonstrate the value of addressing gambling disorder from an industry perspective.